Every Wednesday • 1 p.m.-3:15 p.m. • [Zoom]

 Intersession: April 14, 21, 28 • May 5, 12, 19, (26 no class)

 This course is an open workshop for all levels of watercolor artists.
 In alternate weeks, we will have members or guests lead in-class projects.
 Members share what they have learned in workshops or experimental techniques.
 We will share our paintings and have opportunities to review completed work or work in progress.
 At any of our sessions you are free to work on your own projects if you choose to do so.

 Come and join us in a relaxed, supportive environment to pursue your artistic passions!

-Instructors/Coordinators : Marion Brockett, Emma Cox, Maggie Giles, Mickey La Casa, Joan Lebsack, Joyce Ono, Betty Redmon, Mary Sampson and Sandy Wessel
+Instructors/Coordinators: Marion Brockett, Sharon Brown, Emma Cox, Maggie Giles, Barbara Glaeser, Stevie Johnston, Mickey La Casa, Karen Lang, Joan Lebsack, Marsha Linsley, Joyce Ono, Betty Redmon, Mary Sampson, Sandy Wessel and guest instructors

 - Tables have to be set up and taken down each class session.
 You are responsible for setting up your own card table and putting away card or folding table when finished.
 If you can't, help with coffee or attendance sheet and someone else will take care of your table.

-- Water may be put in drain in kitchen or restroom.
+- Water may be put in drain in the restroom but NOT in the kitchen.
 Please leave sink clean.

 - We have coffee duty periodically.
 If able and needed, please volunteer to help (or show others how).

 - On days that we have an optional demonstration/lesson, please sit toward the back of the room away from the screen since we may project videos or images and that part of the classroom may be darkened if you prefer to work on your own project.